ONSdigital/dis-design-system-go/GO_EXAMPLE.md

  mv assets/data.go.new assets/data.go
 ```

-Due to having distributed assets that are combined with `go-bindata`, we require the `get-renderer-version` and `fetch-renderer-version` tasks to ensure the version of `dp-renderer` as specified in `go.mod` is used.
+Due to having distributed assets that are combined with `go-bindata`, we require the `fetch-renderer` task to ensure the version of `dis-design-system-go` is as specified in `go.mod` is used.

-The existing `build` and `debug` tasks should then be updated to use the relevant `generate-` command as a prerequisite:
+The `build` and `debug` tasks should use the relevant `generate-` command as a prerequisite:

 ```Makefile
 .PHONY: build